Financial Aid Program

 Minnesota State Grant is a program limited to students who are graduates of a Minnesota high school or whose parents currently reside in Minnesota.
-Awards, ranging to approximately $11,000 per year, based on need, are determined by the Minnesota Office of Higher Education.
+Awards, ranging from $1,000 to $13,000 per year, based on need, are determined by the Minnesota Office of Higher Education.

 For state grant purposes, full-time is defined as at least 3.75 courses per semester.
 Students who are enrolled in fewer credits during the school year will experience reductions in State Grant amounts.

 Many students qualify for a Federal Direct Stafford Loan, which can provide up to $5,500 per year for first-year students, $6,500 for second-year students, and up to $7,500 for third- and fourth-year students.

 The type of loan awarded is based on demonstrated need.
 Federal student loans are secured through the Federal Government via the William D. Ford Direct Loan program.
 As an undergraduate, a student may borrow up to a total of $31,000 through the Federal Direct Lending Loan program.
 Direct loans are subject to an origination fee.

 For 2022-23, the interest rate on Direct Subsidized and Unsubsidized loans was fixed at 4.99%.
 The federal government pays the interest on subsidized loans during in-school and deferment periods.
 The interest on unsubsidized loans accrues during the in-school and deferment periods.
 However, payment of principal and interest can be deferred until the student leaves school.

 Repayment begins six months after a student ceases to be at least a half-time student and is normally completed according to a 10-year repayment schedule.
 For those students who borrow about $4,000 or less, minimum monthly payments of $50 are required but result in a repayment period shorter than 10 years.